czech-radio/schedule/README.md

 # 𝖈𝖗𝖔-𝖘𝖈𝖍𝖊𝖉𝖚𝖑𝖊-𝖘𝖉𝖐

-**Python library to work with Rozhlas schedule REST service.**
+**Python library to work with Czech radio schedule REST service.**

-_Python library to work with Czech Radio schedules and playlists._
+_The library contains a client and domain model to work with Czech Radio schedules.
+You will be able to download a schedule for the specified station(s) and period e.g day, week, month, etc. The schedule contains information about shows and you can  easily work with the domain model in your programs.
+At least you can export data to pandas data frame and play with that data._

 :star: Star us on GitHub — it motivates us!